How to grow wood sorrel

 Wood sorrel could also be confused with other plants like clover and medick which have a similar leaf shape.
 Wood anemone (Anemone nemorosa) is another potential lookalike, although its flowers lack the lilac veining of wood sorrel petals, and its leaves are different, having visible lobes.

 Wood sorrel leaves are edible, so are perfectly fine to eat.
 They have a sour, lemony taste, sometimes described as like sharp apples.
-They should be consumed only in small amounts as they contain oxalic acid which can be toxic if eaten in large quantities.
+They should only be consumed in small amounts as they contain oxalic acid which can be toxic if eaten in large quantities.
 People with rheumatism, arthritis, gout, kidney stones, kidney disease, hyperacidity or any other condition (including pregnancy) affected by the consumption of oxalic acid should check with a doctor before eating wood sorrel.

 If you are foraging, make sure you use a good field guide to identify plants or go on a guided walk with an expert.
 Don’t pick unless you're absolutely certain your identification is correct.
 Only collect leaves where plants are abundant (generally the advice is only to harvest from one in 20 plants) and leave plenty behind for wildlife.
 Seek permission before foraging and bear in mind that uprooting any plant is illegal without the landowner’s permission.